Brazil launches 'growth acceleration' plan set to invest $350 bln

 SAO PAULO, Aug 11 (Reuters) - Brazil's government said on Friday that a new "growth acceleration program" to be launched by President Luiz Inacio Lula da Silva later in the day will include a total 1.7 billion reais ($347.47 million) in investments in all states.

+The program was later expanded under his successor, former President Dilma Rousseff.
+Critics say it incurred substantial spending, exacerbating the fiscal crisis, while failing to bring fundamental infrastructure changes.

+But the government said its new version would be marked by a "strong partnership" between the public and private sectors.

-According to a government statement, 371 billion reais would be invested by the federal government under the plan, while state-owned firms would inject 343 billion reais.
-The private sector, it added, is seen investing a total 612 billion reais.
+According to a statement, 371 billion reais are set to be invested by the federal government under the plan, while state-owned firms such as oil giant Petrobras PETR4.SA would inject 343 billion.

+The private sector, it added, is seen investing a total 612 billion reais, while another 362 billion are estimated to be directed to financing.

+The program is aimed at "creating jobs and generating income, reducing social and regional inequalities in an effort tied to the ecological transition," the government said.

 ($1 = 4.8925 reais)